masmovil/bazel-rules/README.md

 ### helm_chart

 You can use `helm_chart` rule to create a new helm package.
 Before creating the helm package, the rule can replace some specific values of your app: the image tag value, the image repository and the helm package version of the application.
 The image can be provided either by `image_tag` attribute as string/make variable or by a `image` label attribute.
 The `image` attribute has to be a label that specify a [docker image bazel rule](https://github.com/bazelbuild/rules_docker).
 This rule will extract the digest (sha256) automatically from that image, and reference that sha256 as the image tag of the helm package.
 The rule creates a tar.gz file in the bazel output directory.
-The name of the generated tar.gz will be the package_name + the version of the Chart.yaml (the version can be override with the `helm_chart_version` attribute).
+The name of the generated tar.gz will be the package_name.

 Example of use:
 ```python